Mindinventory/Golang-Project-Structure/README.md

 - godotenv : Basically used for load env variables from .env file.
 - mysql : It provides the mysql driver for connecting Go with MySQL.

-Check it our blog (https://www.mindinventory.com/blog/golang-project-structure/)
+Check out our blog to know how to use Golang API Skeleton with Fully Managed Versions to kick start Golang project. (https://www.mindinventory.com/blog/golang-project-structure/)

 ## STRUCTURE